ArunManiyan/capitalone-glue-immersionday/Lab 03: Working with Glue ETL/Working with Glue ETL.md

 2. Wait until the **Run Status** changes from **Running** to **Succeeded**

-3. Navigate to the S3 output folder and ensure that the outfile was created.
+3. Navigate to the S3 output folder we provided in the script and ensure that the output file was created.

+This concludes all steps related to this lab.
+You can explore more activities from the main immersion day content to use CLI and other method to create and run ETL jobs.